hakula139/pcat_parser/README.md

 # lexical_analyzer

-A toy lexical analyzer for PCAT.
+A toy lexical analyzer for the PCAT language.

 ## Contributors